strikergoutham/Anti-Takeover/README.md

 Feel free to Fork the project, contribute, add new rules / notify for addition of new subdomains.( will be updated over the time.)

 ##### Developed with ♥️ by: Goutham Madhwaraj

+A big thanks everyone who has contributed to https://github.com/EdOverflow/can-i-take-over-xyz :)
 ##### Do not use this tool for any malicious purpose.
 I am not responsible for any damage you cause / any non desirable consequences with the help of this tool.